It is a Brummbär with coating mold, built from September 2011 to May 2012.

 Painted hatched and wheels.
-Before pasting the decals, made smooth surface with clear airbrushing, and use the decal fit to paste.
+Before pasting the decals, made a smooth surface with clear airbrushing, and use the decal fit to paste.
 After the decals are completely dry, I coated with matte clear.
 That prevented the silvering of the decals, This process is the basic task of car modeler, I suppose.

 A work in progress since last year, Brummbar was completed.
 From the experience the infantry had struggled against the Soviet army in the city fighting of Stalingrad, Brummbar was developed as an infantry support weapon.
 These tanks were strong to support city fighting and attacking pillbox, etc.

 The photo is a little dark, but the caterpillar slack condition is good-looking.
 This time I did not mistake caterpillar attachment wrong direction.
 The hard painting of these many road wheels, but it’s the fate of IV-type tanks.

 Weathering is lighter than usual.
 I do because the surface is camouflage painting.
 I didn’t intend to do hard.
 Washing is heavy with dark brown to highlight the Zimmerit mold.
 It’s more realistic if I did the hard weathering on the top, maybe.

 Brummbar equips MG34 machine gun.
-Many things pop up from these hatches, I have no space to fit tank crew.
-I found remaining parting lines of antenna, after taking larger photograph, I noticed many faults.
+Many things pop up from these hatches, I have no space to fit the tank crew.
+I found remaining parting lines of the antenna, after taking a larger photograph, I noticed many faults.